All The Data Facebook Collects - And How To Stop This

 Want to quit Meta Completely?

 Leaving Meta doesn’t mean you need to live under a rock.
-There are a number of great privacy-focused, alternatives like Mastodon to replace Facebook and Signal to replace WhatsApp!
-If entirely leaving Meta seems like too much of a big step, you can easily harden your Facebook Security Settings. to help reduce just how much insight Facebook has into your life.
+There are a number of great privacy-focused social media and WhatsApp alternatives you can start using.
+For example, Mastodon or BlueSky to replace Facebook, and Signal or Element X if you’d also like to ditch WhatsApp.
+If entirely leaving Meta seems like too much of a big step, you can easily harden your Facebook Security Settings. to help at least reduce just how much insight Facebook has into your life.